Degeneracy Engineering for Classical and Quantum Annealing: A Case Study of Sparse Linear Regression in Collider Physics: Case Study with Energy Flow Polynomials

 \section{Case Study with Energy Flow Polynomials}

-The results in \Sec{sec:NumResults} are based on a case study in collider physics, where we apply our QUBO formulation of $\ell_0$-norm regularization to energy flow polynomials (EFPs).
+The results in \Sec{sec:NumResults} are based on a case study in collider physics, where we apply our QUBO formulation of $\ell_0$-norm regularization to EFPs.
 In this section, we briefly review the key properties of EFPs and introduce the observable relations and data sets used in our study.